Finding A Psychiatrist: What To Look For In Psychiatry Professionals

 Article Visual

-Finding the right care can feel daunting
+Finding the right care can seem daunting

-Frequency of mental health sessions
+Frequency of sessions

 Depending on your concerns and preferences, you may find that you want to try other mental health treatment options or work with other mental health professionals in addition to psychiatry.
 For instance, as the American Psychological Association notes, for depression, there is “some evidence that combining psychotherapy and medications may be more effective than either treatment alone,” and for anxiety disorders, “research generally shows that psychotherapy is more effective than medications.”

 People experiencing depression or anxiety may find it difficult to leave the house and attend an in-person appointment.
-With an appointment online through an online therapy platform like BetterHelp, you can meet with a licensed therapist from the comfort of your own home.
+With an appointment through an online therapy platform like BetterHelp, you can meet with a licensed therapist from the comfort of your own home.

 There is significant research demonstrating the effectiveness of online therapy for a range of concerns, including depression and anxiety.
 For instance, one such study examined the effectiveness of a digital therapy program for improving symptoms of depression and anxiety.
 The study found that those participating in the intervention experienced significant reductions in symptoms of depression and anxiety over time.